RuaraidhCurr/Notes/SalesForce/Apex/Invoking Apex/Asynchronous Apex/Queueable Apex.md

 ---
 ## Queueable Apex

-Queueable apex is apex that is added to the queueable interface. the queueable interface allows you to add jobs to a queue and monitor them. it is an enhanced way of running apex compared to using [[Fur|future methods]].
+Queueable apex is apex that is added to the queueable interface. the queueable interface allows you to add jobs to a queue and monitor them. it is an enhanced way of running apex compared to using [[Future Methods|future methods]].
 Typical processes that run for a long time e.g. extensive database operations or external web call outs can be run asynchronously by using the Queueable interface. meaning these jobs can run in the background on its own thread and not delay any execution of your main apex processes.
 Reason of using Queueable apex is because [[Governor Limits]] are higher on Asynchronous apex than on synchronous apex, such as [[Governor Limits#^a78715|heap size limits]].